Advice for First-time Cruisers about how to Disembark and more

 You can sometimes pay this onboard if you are required to present yourself to the immigration officials before leaving the ship.

 One other item you will find in your cabin along with the new luggage tags and Customs Declaration form is a comment card/survey.
 When filling this out (and it only takes a few minutes) please remain objective.
 Do not let one bad incident spoil your whole vacation or do not let one incident affect how you rate other areas of the ship.

-Here is why this is important:
+Here is why Comment Cards are important:

 Usually, the ships in the fleet compete against one another for top honors.
-I am not going to ask you to rate “outstanding” on every item, but if the ratings are not above “meets expectations” the cruise line and staff begins the process of determining why the item rated did not “exceed expectations”.
+I am not going to ask you to rate “outstanding” on every item, but if the ratings are not above “meets expectations” the cruise line and staff begin the process of determining why the item rated did not “exceed expectations”.